Delivering the Young Leaders' Scheme

 Working with other adult volunteers involves:

-• creating and maintaining good relationships with Group Scout Leaders and section leaders through regular visits, making sure ESYLs are receiving the right support.
+- creating and maintaining good relationships with Group Lead Volunteers and section team leaders through regular visits, making sure ESYLs are receiving the right support.

-• ensuring section leaders understand the missions, and know how to help ESYLs achieve them.
+- ensuring section team leaders understand the missions, and know how to help ESYLs achieve them.

-Ideally, an ESLYL should be appointed.
-However, sometimes the Explorer Scout Leader (ESL) may be the person who is delivering the Scheme.
-In that case, the role and responsibilities would be similar to that of the ESLYLs above.
-Where there is both an ESLYL and an ESL, it's recommended that the two work closely together to ensure that the Scheme is promoted to Explorer Scouts in the Unit, and to communicate any issues.
+Ideally, a member of the District 14-24 Team should be appointed with specific responsibility for the scheme.
+However, sometimes the Explorer Scout Team Leader may be the person who is delivering the Scheme.
+In that case, the role and responsibilities would be similar to above.
+Where there is both a 14-24 Team members and an Explorer Team Leader, it's recommended that the two work closely together to ensure that the Scheme is promoted to Explorer Scouts in the Unit, and to communicate any issues.

 Welcoming Young Leaders